osquery/osquery/docs/wiki/installation/cli-flags.md

 `--database_path=/var/osquery/osquery.db`

 If using a disk-based backing store, specify a path. osquery will keep state using a "backing store" using RocksDB by default.
 This state holds event information such that it may be queried later according to a schedule.
 It holds the results of the most recent query for each query within the schedule.
 This last-queried result allows query-differential logging.

+`--database_dump=false`

+Helpful for debugging database problems.
+This will print a line for each key in the backing store.
+Note: There could be MBs worth of data in the backing store.

 ### Extensions control flags